kipe/resin-influx/blog_post.md

 4 times longer et cetera.
 So if you're looking for consistency, the best bet is to run the queries one by one, at least for now.

-The memory usage of the database daemon seems to stay within a reasonable limits, leaving enough headroom for the user application.
+The memory usage of the database daemon seems to stay within reasonable limits, leaving enough headroom for the user application.
 The CPU usage also stays under control, with the daemon taking ~1-4 percent of a single core when idling.
-I didn't check the CPU loads when feching the data, but it's safe to assume that it's 100 % of at least one core is used...
+I didn't check the CPU loads when fetching the data, but it's safe to assume that it's 100 % of at least one core is used...